oneananda/asp_dot_net_core_projects/022_Security_Best_Practices/README.md

 You can configure the redirection behavior, including specifying the status code for the redirect and the HTTPS port to redirect to.
 Here’s an example of how to configure it:

 ```
- // Configure HTTPS redirection with custom settings
     app.UseHttpsRedirection(new HttpsRedirectionOptions
     {
         RedirectStatusCode = StatusCodes.Status308PermanentRedirect, // Use 308 status code for permanent redirection
         HttpsPort = 443 // Specify the HTTPS port to redirect to
     });
 ```

+#### Summary

+app.UseHsts(): Adds the Strict-Transport-Security header to responses, instructing browsers to only use HTTPS for future requests to the site.

+app.UseHttpsRedirection(): Redirects all HTTP requests to HTTPS, ensuring that communication is always encrypted.